 If you’ve used the internet, there’s a high percentage chance that you’ve encountered a troll.
 Online trolls wreak havoc on conversations across the web for the sole purpose of making others upset.
 Roughly two-thirds of Americans say they have seen abusive behavior directed towards others online.
 This abusive behavior has even led to nearly 30% of Americans to change their mind about posting something online.
 It’s also the reason why many publishers have chosen to avoid comments completely.
 We believe that it’s time to take back the web from the trolls, bullies, and bots and turn online publishers into the hosts of our public discourse.
-Here’s how you can take back your conversations from the trolls:
+Here’s how to deal with trolls so you can take back your conversations:

 Set Guidelines for the Community